mahammad-mostafa/food-recipes/README.md

 This repository is about a recipes app with food items & shopping list.
 Porject is built using `Rails` framework with `Ruby`.
 It is configured to use `PostgreSQL` database.
+Integration tests using `Capybara` gem.
 Authentication using `Devise` gem.
 Authorization using `CanCanCan` gem.
 Pagination using `kaminari` gem.
-Unit tests are carried on (models / controller / views) using `RSpec`.

 📌 **Tech Stack:**
 - Programming language is `Ruby`